-Air plants are excellent house plants!
+Air plants (also known as tillandsia) are excellent house plants!
 There’s no doubt about that.
-Not only do these attractive flowering plants provide a much-needed lift in indoor air quality, they also do not require a lot of maintenance.
+Not only do these attractive flowering plants provide a much-needed lift in indoor air quality, but they also do not require a lot of maintenance.

 Indoor gardening newbies may think of air plants as invincible, but they are not.
 When you don’t water them enough or not expose them to enough light (whether artificial or natural), those lovely tillandsias will eventually wither to oblivion.

 - Container (choose that will fit the air plant)

 - Small rock

 See to it that it’s enough for the air plant to be submerged but not too much to overflow from the container.
 To get rid of chlorine in water, allow it to stabilize overnight before soaking the air plant in.
 Choose a container that has a wide mouth so the plant won’t feel cramped when placed inside.
 For small tillandsias, a glass bowl is best.

 2. Gently place the air plant into the container.

 Make sure it is fully submerged.
 Using a string, tie-down your air plant to a rock to keep it submerged overnight and prevent it from floating on the surface.
 Do make sure that it’s not hurting the tillandsia though.
 Tie it just enough and without causing a cut to the base.
 Or you may want to simply press added weight on top.